 Use Case Description UC.Device_Usage Device usage The User can manage the device's authentication credentials, including enrolling new biometric templates, updating biometric templates, deleting biometric templates and changing the password.
-UC.OS_Update Device Software Update The User can perform an update of the software in the device to a new version.
+UC.OS_Update Device Software Update The User can perform an update of the software in the macOS device or the Magic Keyboard firmware to a new version.
 This use case requires that the user verifies the device's password.
-This use case ensures preservation of the User settings on the device: No change to the User's authentication credentials (password or any biometrics) No change to the User's data within the Secure Element unless specified by the data's issuer UC.Apple_Pay_In- stall_Init Apple Pay installation and initialization The User can provision a new card in Apple Wallet UC.Apple_Pay_Us- age Apple Pay usage The User can perform Apple Pay transactions.
-UC.End_Of_Ser- vice Termination by UserThe User can end the Apple Pay mode of operation by performing a card removal in Apple Wallet.The User can also end all current Apple Pay services by un-registering their iCloud ac- count.Termination by IssuerThe Issuer can perform a de-registration of an Apple Pay card that was provisioned on the User's device, following a card revocation or a user account termination.
+This use case ensures preservation of the User settings on the device: No change to the User's authentication credentials (password or any biometrics) No change to the User's data within the Secure Element unless specified by the data's issuer UC.Apple_Pay_In- stall_Init Apple Pay installation and initialization The User can provision a new card Apple Wallet UC.Ap- ple_Pay_Usage Apple Pay usage The User can perform Apple Pay transactions.
+UC.End_Of_Ser- vice Termination by User The User can end the Apple Pay mode of operation by performing a card removal in Apple Wallet.
+The User can also end all current Apple Pay services by un-registering their iCloud account.
+Termination by Issuer The Issuer can perform a de-registration of an Apple Pay card that was provisioned on the User's device, following a card revocation or a user account termination.
 UC.End_Of_Life Termination of device The User can clear a device from all their settings and data by performing a disk full erase or device reset.
 The User could also end the life of their device by physically destroying it.